Charlie-lusie/RSLiDAR-Driver-Windows/README.md

 # RSLiDAR-Driver-Windows
-Windows drvier for RS-LiDAR-16.
-Tool to decode and visualize data packets.
+This is a windows drvier for RS-LiDAR-16( Robosense LiDAR: https://www.robosense.ai/en ).
+And a tool to decode and visualize LiDAR data packets.

 ## 3rd party  library needed:
 - pthread